Skip to content

 • Via reorder (requires stock management)

-• Via the '+' icon at the top right-hand of the top bar
+• Via the + icon in the top right corner of the toolbar

-Once you have created the order, you need to add order lines/article lines, and then you are ready to create offers, invoices, etc. Read more about this in the next two sections, which cover Sales Orders and Purchase Orders.
+Once you have created the order, you need to add order lines/article lines, and then you are ready to create offers, invoices, etc. Read more about this in the following sections on sales orders and purchase orders.

-The order process dialogue in Xena from which you create offers, invoices, etc.
+The order process dialog in Xena for creating offers, invoices, etc.

 On a sales order, you can generate a sales invoice, which posts revenue for the sold services/articles.
 If you use stock management, product consumption is also posted for the associated article group.